 Though many choices are best for an adult or older child to read aloud, I have included some books that 4-year-olds can read themselves if they are starting to learn to read.

-Classics and newer options
+Classics and Newer Books

 I’ve included classic and contemporary books for your child.
 It is nice to read them some of the same books you enjoyed as a kid, but there are plenty of great books from more recent years your child will likely enjoy.